-7.16.2021 Page 1 of 5

-- (b) Schools shall not establish policies, class schedules, bus schedules, or other barriers that directly or indirectly restrict meal access. - (c) School principals make participation in school breakfast and lunch a high priority for their sites.
-Schools shall make efforts to ensure that families are aware of free school meal programs that are provided by the USDA Community Eligibility Provision. need-based programs for free or reduced price meals. - (d) Schools are strongly encouraged to implement innovative breakfast programs such as breakfast in the classroom, grab-and-go breakfast kiosks in an effort to increase breakfast participation. - (e) School schedules are set to provide students with a minimum of 10 minutes to eat breakfast and 20 minutes to eat lunch, from the time the student is seated. - (f) Dining areas shall be clean, safe, and attractive and have enough space for seating all students comfortably. - (g) Lunch periods shall be scheduled as near the middle of the instructional school day, between 10:00 a.m. and 2:00 p.m. - (h) Lunch periods shall be scheduled as in elementary schools following recess whenever possible. - (i) Schools are encouraged to offer meals during breaks in the school calendar whenever possible and to coordinate with the Department of Nutrition Services to operate the USDA_sSummer fFood sService Program. programs for eligible students. - (j) The school shall encourage parents to provide a variety of nutritious foods and beverages if students bring bag lunches or snacks from home. - (k) Food is not to be used as a reward or punishment for student behaviors. - (I) The monitoring of vending machines is highly encouraged to be in maximize the nutritional value of available snack foods and beverages and to ensure compliance with the Smart Snacks in Schools standards.
+(b) Schools shall not establish policies, class schedules, bus schedules, or other barriers that directly or indirectly restrict meal access.

+(c) School principals make participation in school breakfast and lunch a high priority for their sites.
+Schools shall make efforts to ensure that families are aware of free school meal programs that are provided by the USDA Community Eligibility Provision. -(d) Schools are strongly encouraged to implement innovative breakfast programs such as breakfast in the classroom, grab-and-go breakfast kiosks in an effort to increase breakfast participation.

+(e) School schedules are set to provide students with a minimum of 10 minutes to eat breakfast and 20 minutes to eat lunch, from the time the student is seated.

+(f) Dining areas shall be clean, safe, and attractive and have enough space for seating all students comfortably.

+(g) Lunch periods shall be scheduled as near the middle of the instructional school day, between 10:00 a.m. and 2:00 p.m.

+(h) Lunch periods shall be scheduled as in elementary schools following recess whenever possible.

+(i) Schools are encouraged to offer meals during breaks in the school calendar whenever possible and to coordinate with the Department of Nutrition Services to operate the USDA Summer Food Service Program.

+(j) The school shall encourage parents to provide a variety of nutritious foods and beverages if students bring bag lunches or snacks from home.

+(k) Food is not to be used as a reward or punishment for student behaviors.

+(I) The monitoring of vending machines is highly encouraged to be in - compliance with the Smart Snacks in Schools standards.

-(4) General Policy
+(4) GENERAL POLICY